Tropical Fukaya Algebras: Uniform right inverse

 Next, we give an error estimate for the approximate inverse.
 We need to bound the quantity $D_{u_{\pre}^\nu} Q^\nu \eta - \eta$.
-On the complement of the neck regions of $C^\nu$, this quantity is bounded by the difference in the domain-dependent almost complex structure $J$ on $(C,j)$ and $(C^\nu,j^\nu)$.
+On the complement of the neck regions of $C_\nu$ (including treed segments), this quantity is bounded by the difference in the domain-dependent perturbation on $(C,j)$ and $(C_\nu,j^\nu)$.
 Similar to \eqref{eq:nonneckbd} in the estimate of $\F^\nu(0)$, we have the bound